tamariam/Russo-Georgian-War/README.md

 ## **Validator Testing**

-HTML
-No errors were returned when passing through the official W3C validator.
+HTML-No errors were returned when passing through the official W3C validator.
-CSS
-No errors were found when passing through the official (Jigsaw) validator.
+CSS-No errors were found when passing through the official (Jigsaw) validator.

-## **Unfixed Bags**

 ## **Deployment**

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+1. In the GitHub repository, go to the Settings tab.(which locates at top right of the repository)
+2. scroll down to the github pages section.
+3. we select the branch in the source section.(main) and save it.
+4. In few moments the page will be automatically refreshed and will generate a URL .

 The live link can be found here - https://tamariam.github.io/Russo-Georgian-War/

 ## **Content**